mill-ornrakorn/STEHealth-Application/about_webapp.md

 [R-INLA](https://www.r-inla.org/)  | Performs full Bayesian analysis on generalised additive mixed models using Integrated Nested Laplace Approximations
 [spdep](https://cran.r-project.org/web/packages/spdep/index.html)| Spatial Dependence: Weighting Schemes, Statistics [capture](https://github.com/dreamRs/capture) | Add a button in Shiny application or R Markdown document to take a screenshot (PNG or PDF) of a specified element.
+[bsplus](https://cran.rstudio.com/web/packages/bsplus/index.html) | The Bootstrap framework lets you add some JavaScript functionality to your web site by adding attributes to your HTML tags.

 <!-- [R-Portable](https://sourceforge.net/projects/rportable/) | R portable configures R to work with the PortableApps framework, so that R can be ran from a thumb drive or portable hard drive without leaving artifacts on the computer.